Microwave Camera for Detecting Hidden Objects

 The Approach

-Plextek proposed a Microwave Camera, capable of real-time detection imaging of hidden objects, with a non-intrusive implementation approach.
+Plextek proposed a non-intrusive microwave camera capable of real-time imaging of hidden objects.

 The Approach

-Plextek proposed a Microwave Camera, capable of real-time detection imaging of hidden objects, with a non-intrusive implementation approach.
+Plextek proposed a non-intrusive microwave camera capable of real-time imaging of hidden objects.

 Airport